daidahao/C-CPP-Programming-Notes/lecture9.md

 Because of arrays.

-As soon as you define a constructor, no default constructor will be created
+**As soon as you define a constructor, no default constructor will be created.**

 You cannot specify any parameter when you create an array of objects.
 You cannot initialize it like a C array of structures, because attributes are private.